 Outside of cognitive degeneration that is normal with aging, there are patterns that indicate a serious disease: Alzheimer’s.
 For the moment, this disease doesn’t have a cure.

-Pay attention to the normal symptoms:
+Pay attention to these body signals and symptoms:

 Memory loss and difficulty retaining newly learned information are two of the common symptoms.

-Not remembering important dates, asking the same thing over and over, or telling a story several times to the same people should not be ignored.
+Not remembering important dates, asking the same thing over and over or telling a story several times to the same people should not be ignored.

 2. Problems resolving situations